arches/marco-polo/README.md

 This code lives in a file called `.irbrc.rb` in my project root and is automatically loaded into my console by marco-polo.

+## Self Promotion

+If you like MarcoPolo, help spread the word!
+Tell your friends, or at the very least star the repo on github.

+For more console goodness, check out http://github.com/arches/table_print